 - 3 cloves garlic, minced

 - 1/2 cup vegetable broth

-- 1 tbsp lemon juice fresh squeezed
+- 1 tablespoon lemon juice, fresh squeezed

-- 2 tbsp parsely, minced
+- 2 tablespoons parsely, minced

-- 1 tsp salt and pepper, to taste
+- 1 teaspoon salt and pepper, to taste

-- To keep this recipe low carb, serve with zucchini noodles that have been sautéed.
+To keep this recipe low carb, serve with zucchini noodles that have been sautéed.

-- Nutritional information is only an estimate.
+Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.